 First things first.

 You cannot have a successful web design business if you don’t know how to find clients and work.
-There are many job boards out there and if you have used one probably you have had a bad experience.
+There are many job boards out there, and if you have used one, you probably had a bad experience.
 This article will help you make a right pick.
-We did a massive research to find top 8 job search websites and review their pros, cons, hidden fees and how to actually succeed out there.
-It is targeted to coders and creatives, if you are one already, you should read it.

 Table of Contents: